Sunquà

 The model under the hood deals in solar geometry, building occlusion, and time-of-day variance.
 None of that helps someone choose between two cafés in the next ten minutes.

-The user-facing language collapses all of it into four states: Sunny now, Sun coming soon, Getting shady, In shadow.
+The user-facing language collapses all of it into four states: Soon sunny, Sunny, Soon shade, Shade.
 These drive every surface in the app: the map markers, the venue cards, the per-venue timeline, and the filters.
 The states are decisions, not measurements.
 They smooth over the messier reality of the model while still giving the user enough to act.

 The roadmap is shaped around three product questions, each one a step the v1 deliberately didn't take.